-product-prereq.product-id product-prereq.build-version product-prereq.build-date product-prereq.build-level required
+product-prereq.product-id product-prereq.build-version product-prereq.build-date product-prereq.build-level

 The id of the product which must be present.
-The version of the product which must be present.
 The build date of the product which must be present.
 The level date of the product which must be present.